The purpose of the information publication scheme agency plan is to:

 - Our submissions (section 8(4))

-To ensure the APVMA’s IPS entry and individual documents are easily discoverable, understandable and machine-readable, the APVMA:
+To ensure the APVMA’s IPS entry and individual documents are easily discoverable, understandable and machine-readable, we have:

-- has provided a search function for its website
+- provided a search function on our website

-- will establish a feedback mechanism on every content page of its website.
+- established a feedback mechanism on every content page of our website.

-The APVMA will, so far as possible, make its IPS information holdings available for reuse on open licensing terms.
+The APVMA will, so far as possible, make our IPS information holdings available for reuse on open licensing terms.

 The APVMA does not routinely publish information to other sources or websites.

-The APVMA publishes the following documents as required under section 8(2) of the FOI Act, to the IPS entry on the APVMA’s website.
+The APVMA publishes the following documents as required under section 8(2) of the FOI Act, to the IPS entry on our website.

-This section includes a link to this document.
+This section includes a link to this information publication scheme agency plan.

 Who we are